-The long, skinny country of Vietnam offers a fairly clear route to travellers wanting to explore the length and breadth of the country.
+The long, skinny country of Vietnam offers a fairly clear route to travelers wanting to explore the length and breadth of the country.
 But it’s a case of where to stop among the wonderful rural outposts, astounding natural wonders and vibrant cities.
 If you’ve only got a few weeks or less, you’ll need to prioritize.
 Here are the five places you can’t miss if you want to get a sense of the real, luxurious sights of Vietnam.

 This is Vietnam’s most popular seaside resort, which in the hotter months is buzzing with beachgoers and water-sport enthusiasts.
 This is a great place to try kite surfing – considered one of South East Asia’s best places for the sport.
-Alternatively, relax in one of the beach side bars with a delicious cocktail made with fresh fruit juices.
+Alternatively, relax in one of the beach sidebars with a delicious cocktail made with fresh fruit juices.

 Ho Chi Minh City & the Cu Chi Tunnels